mobillium/Android-Guidelines/ui-guideline.md

 <h1 align="center">UI Guideline</h1></br>
 <p align="center">
-You can find it out the suggestions and things we paying attention to when Creating the layouts and Views.
+You can find it out the suggestions and things that we paying attention when creating UI elements.
 </p>

 ### Table of Contents